ADD CONDITION

 Side Effects

 This product is intended for external use only.
-You should stop using it and consult a doctor if your condition worsens, if you notice any redness, or if irritation develops.
-Additionally, if your symptoms persist for more than seven days or improve only to return within a few days, it's important to seek medical advice.
+You should stop using it and consult a doctor if your condition worsens, if you notice any redness, if irritation develops, or if your symptoms persist for more than seven days.
+Additionally, if your symptoms clear up and then return within a few days, it's important to seek medical advice.

 Warnings and Precautions